status-im/CryptoLife/PiratesCode.md

 Hackers care about code; not criteria such as degrees, age, race, nationality, sex, sexual orientation, gender, gender identity or expression, disability, physical appearance, religion (or lack thereof), or position.

 ## Be Open
 Be welcoming to all.
 Especially welcome newcomers to the community.
 Great things can happen when we show up with an open mind and curiosity.

+This also refers to the fact that all code submitted to this repo for consideration at the hackathon **must** be [open source](https://opensource.org/faq).
+We use the Mozilla Public License most often at Status, but you can find a good list of options [here](https://opensource.org/licenses)

 ## Be Kind
 Be kind to others.
 Treat their work, time, and perspectives as worthy of your attention.
 Treat others as you would like to be treated yourself and respect the #buidl.